 Functions of Accounting:

-Measures the performance of the business entity and depicts its current financial position.
+Accounting measures the performance of the business entity and depicts its current financial position.

-Helps in forecasting future performance and financial position of an enterprise using past data.
+Accounting helps in forecasting future performance and financial position of an enterprise using past data.

 Provides relevant information to the Users of accounts to aid rational decision-making.